tobarod/netee/Linux/Linux_secoClient.md

 1. The network administrator will provide you with a file with the suffix ini

-2.  and you will also need to download the [client](https://gitee.com/nethowto/nethowto/blob/master/clintFile/secoclient-linux-64-7.0.2.26.run)
+2. And you will also need to download the [client](https://gitee.com/nethowto/nethowto/blob/master/clintFile/secoclient-linux-64-7.0.2.26.run)

 ## Install the Secoclient